 Enter the matching part of your website’s URL where you want to offer help to your visitors with a customized message.
 E.g.: pricing will match http://www.yourdomain.com/pricing or http://yourdomain.com/products/pricing.php.
 E.g. gclid will match any URL when visitors come from an AdWords campaign.

 The number of seconds that the visitor browses the specific page, before this trigger rule will trigger the live chat box.
 Minimum: 10 seconds.

-The customized message for this trigger rule, to be displayed when the live chat box pops up.
+Choose if you want the trigger to make the chat box pop up as the Pre Chat Form or in the chat room mode, and for the latter enter the customized message for this trigger rule, to be displayed when the live chat box pops up.

 The possibility to enable Dev Mode is there to allow you to test your Trigger Rules, to see if they work as expected, without having to delete cookies.
 When Dev Mode is active, the chat box will be triggered every time the condition in the Trigger Rule is met, bypassing the “Block Trigger Policy”.
 Also, it won’t count the number of conversions.
 Use this Dev Mode only to test your Trigger Rules and disable it when the Trigger Rule is ready to be applied to the website.

 Please note that you need to enable the Trigger Rule to make it functional on your website.
 Disabled Trigger Rules will be kept in your Control Panel but they will not work on the website as long as they are disabled.

 In the list of Trigger Rules, you can drag and drop them to put them in the correct execution order.

 They must be ordered from the most specific to the most generic.
 This way the live chat box will pop up with specific messages instead of generic ones.